0xflux/Wyrm/Milestones.md

 9) [ ] Round robin and different styles for URI & URL rotation
 10) [ ] Can I tidy wyrm.rs, maybe dynamic dispatch and traits for main dispatch fn?
 11) [ ] Position independent shellcode stub for the DLL which allows it to be injected into a foreign process
+    1)  [ ] This can be a 4th 'deliverable' maybe called (profile)_shellcode.bin which the user uploads
 12) [ ] Loaders should stomp the MZ and "this program.."
 13) [ ] Support domain fronting through HTTP headers in malleable profile (check in comms code `.with_header("Host", host)`)
+14) [ ] Staging the encrypted payload as opposed to a stageless only build

 ### v1.1